TobyDavenn/AllThingsWeb/AttackSurface.md

 **JavaScript Link Finder** <br>
 This is a Burp tool plugin, download this on the BAPP store and it will crawl for further endpoints in Javascript <br>
 <br>
-You can proxy results from these crawlers into BurpSuite using the -p https://127.0.0.1:8081 syntax (depends what IP your BS and port is active)
+You can proxy results from these crawlers into BurpSuite using the -p https://127.0.0.1:8081 syntax (depends what IP your BS and port is active)<br>
+dirsearch uses the --proxy= syntax
 <br>